By M.P. Pellicer | Stranger Than Fiction Stories

 Stanley Kubrick confessed to having witnessed a murder by the ‘Elites’ of the world.
 Are we viewing similar symbols in The Driftless Area?
 In Yelchin's 15-year film career he is always the nice guy, the victim.
 His characters always seemed to be on the road to Death.
 Did this mirror his real life?

 Later in the film we realize Stella is strange, because she's a ghost.
 She died in the fire.
-At the end Pierre is killed in the woods and he is lead into the light by whatever Stella had become.
+At the end Pierre is killed in the woods and he is led into the light by whatever Stella had become.
 Another film that ended with Anton's character dying.

 In 2015, he co-starred with Patrick Stewart in a low-budget movie titled Green Room.
 This was a strange choice for Stewart who was known for theatrical Shakespeare before his role as Captain Jean Luc Picard.

-In the story, Stewart owns a club and a punk band who played there witness a violent murder.
+In the story Stewart owns a club, and a punk band who played there witness a violent murder.
 They were not going to shut up about it.
 Inevitably the character played by Anton and his bandmates are slated for death by Stewart and his henchmen.
 Another role with a character marked for death.

 Yelchin's other co-star was Jonathan Jackson.
 Both Jackson and Yelchin portrayed Kyle Reese a character in the Terminator movies at separate times.
 Another word for being killed is being terminated.
 Did Yelchin die at the hands of a machine like the fictional Kyle Reese?
 Was that role another foreshadowing of how Anton would meet his strange end?

-Considering the title of the film, The Green Film, you can ask yourself the significance of it.
+Considering the title of the film, The Green Room, you can ask yourself the significance of it.
 There is none, within the context of the film that is.
 Green rooms are waiting rooms where the actor waits before their performance.
 Is this a reminder that "actors" work and get money at the behest of their "handlers"?

 In 2010, Randy Quaid, an Oscar nominated star fled to Canada from the US after claiming he was on a hit list of a group of mysterious killers known as 'star whackers'.